The Behavioral Health department of BPS has trained students from pre-practicum through internship for over 10 years.

 Interns and post-doctoral fellows gain experience with managing caseloads, engaging in behavior consultations, functional behavior assessment, developing behavior support plans, direct interventions, such as group or individual counseling, standardized assessments, reviewing data for eligibility determinations, consulting with school teams, and utilizing a system of tiered supports.
 Other common activities may include participating in building teams, such as Student Support Teams (SST), child study teams, data teams, CBHM teams, such as climate and culture teams, and providing professional development opportunities for teachers and other school personnel.

-Note that we are not an APPIC-approved site; however, the program is in compliance with all Masachusetts Licensed Psychologist/Health Service Provider requirements and NASP internship requirements.
-Supervision is provided by licensed and NCSP School Psychologists.
+Note that we are not an APPIC-approved site; however, the program is in compliance with all Massachusetts Licensed Psychologist/Health Service Provider requirements and NASP internship requirements.
+Supervision is provided by licensed Psychologists.
 Increased levels of supervision and support will be provided when new or challenging tasks are assigned.
 Toward the end of the year, supervision is aimed at supporting the intern as an independently functioning school psychologist with the skills to seek out new knowledge and to develop further areas of expertise.
-Interns in our program receive a minimum of 8 hours per month of didactic trainings on a variety of topics.
-Didactic sessions involve our doctoral interns, post-doctoral fellows, and supervisors, but are also open to EdS interns and other school psychologists from our district.
-We love sharing our experiences and interests across a broad range of professionals.
+Interns in our program receive didactic trainings on a variety of topics over the course of the year.
+Didactic sessions involve our doctoral interns, post-doctoral fellows, and supervisors, but are also open to EdS interns, other school psychologists, and related service providers from our district.
+We love sharing our experiences across a broad range of professionals.

 Interns are encouraged to take advantage of opportunities to work with specialized staff and students with a wide variety of needs.
 Potential areas may include working in programs that support early childhood, multi-tiered systems of support (MTSS), students on the Autism spectrum, and those with developmental disabilities.
 In addition, BPS also serves students with complex emotional impairments, learning disabilities, and students in post-secondary transition.
 Trauma-sensitive training and practice is embedded throughout all areas of our work in BPS.
 For school psychologists working within BPS, there is a strong emphasis on leadership experiences, participation in district research and implementation teams, and involvement with community mental health initiatives.
 The BPS School Psychology Internship Training Program (BPSSPIP) offers you the unique opportunity to complete your internship in an urban district that qualifies as a health service agency.
 This one year internship will provide you with a wide array of training experiences.
 Interns have the opportunity to further hone their professional and communication skills, clinical and consultation skills, and leadership and systemic change skills within an urban environment - all with ongoing support and guidance to help prepare them for a successful career as a leader within the profession of school psychology.